Monroe Hickson: Wrongful conviction of L.D. Harris

 During the investigation of the Bennett slayings, police were notified about L.D.
 Harris, who had left town for Nashville, Tennessee shortly after the murders.
-Harris, who was illiterate, was questioned without a lawyer, in which he confessed.
+Harris, who was illiterate, was questioned without a lawyer, and he confessed to the murders.
 In January 1947, Harris' case went to trial.
 His defense claimed that besides the confession, which they claimed was the result of pressure from higher authority, no other evidence linked Harris to the crime.

 Nevertheless, the jury found Harris guilty on all counts, and he was sentenced to death.
 His lawyers attempted to appeal his sentence by contacting the Supreme Court of South Carolina, but they found no basis that his confession was involuntary.
 In 1948, Harris appealed to the United States Supreme Court, and they noted several factors that made his confession involuntary; Harris had not been informed of his rights under South Carolina law, had no access to family or friends, and the persistence of the authorities.
 As such of this, in June 1949, the Supreme Court voted 5–4 in favor that Harris' sentence should be reversed.
 Afterwards, Harris was released from prison.

 Capture and escape

 On August 8, 1957, Hickson was arrested after perpetrating another violent assault, in which he attempted to kill Lucy Hill Parker, leaving her with a serious head injury.
 In the subsequent interrogation, Sheriff Wyman Busch questioned Hickson about other crimes, after noticing patterns in Hickson's movements to unsolved murders in the area.
 After this, Hickson confessed to having perpetrated four murders in the Aiken area in 1946, but claimed he was drunk each time he committed the crimes.
 Because of this, Hickson was forced in four consecutive life sentences for each of the murders.

-On March 10, 1966, Hickson escaped Manning Correctional Institution in Columbia, South Carolina, where he had been serving his sentences.
+Hickson served his sentence at the Manning Correctional Institution in Columbia.
+On March 10, 1966, while working in the prison's outside yard, he managed to walk off without the guards noticing.
 A federal warrant was issued the following month, but with no leads in sight, Hickson was added to the FBI Ten Most Wanted Fugitives list on February 17, 1967.
 In 1968, a couple from Chapel Hill, North Carolina came forward with information, after identifying Hickson to a migrant farm worker named Willie Tyler who had died on December 29.
 A positive identification was later made via fingerprinting.